SimpleBus/SimpleBus/docs/Components/Asynchronous.rst

 This strategy is useful when you want to publish messages with different conditions.
 It can be:
-    - Publish `OrderCreatedMessage` only if order amount more than 100 $.
+    - Publish `CompressMessage` only if attachment more than 10 MB.
     - Publish all messages with interface `AsyncMessage`
     - Publish messages with interface `CanBeAsync` (which has method `isAsync`) and if `isAsync` returns `true`
+    - etc.

 Let's try to make this scenarios: